BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 The first phase is the exhalation.

-A properly organized exhalation activates the respiratory muscles and provides a further optimal breathing pattern.
-Exhalation should be natural, and effortless.
+An adequately organized exhalation activates the respiratory muscles and provides a further optimal breathing pattern.
+Exhalation should be natural and effortless.
 Exhalation is performed through the nose.
-It should occur without jerks, in an even long stream.
-You should not try to exhale all the air from the lungs to the end, the remaining part is necessary for the next pause after exhalation.
+It should occur without jerks in an even longer stream.
+It would help if you did not try to exhale all the air from the lungs to the end.
+The remaining part is necessary for the next pause after exhalation.
 A pause must be natural and non-violent.
 It is a pause that determines the amount of air required for inhalation, depending on the state of the body.
-A pause after exhalation should suggest a moment of the natural desire to inhale, and then air due to the spontaneous movement of the ribs and diaphragm will enter the lungs and fill them as much as required.
-If in the first 2-3 weeks after the start of breathing exercises the pause is still consciously controlled, then in the future it becomes natural, not determined by consciousness, and will depend on the magnitude of the load and the functional state of the human body.
-That is why a pause is extremely dynamic, inconsistent, and sometimes – for the duration of the execution of a certain task that faces a person, it can disappear completely.
+After exhaling, pause until you naturally feel the urge to inhale.
+Then, as your ribs and diaphragm move spontaneously, air will flow into your lungs, filling them to the needed capacity.

 The second phase is inhalation.